timongty/tezcrowd/readme.md

 **<h4>Future Considerations</h4>**

-Features planned for Phase 2 if people are keen about TezCrowd:
+Features planned for Phase 2:

     Creation of a project standard similar to the FA2 contract standard Multiple projects creation and ledger system for record keeping